eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/inform/architecture.md

 sidebar_position: 2
 ---

 This section provides an overview of the Tractus-X Data Space (TXD) architecture.
 In short, the TXD is a simplified version of the Catena-X data space for local deployment.
-Not all components of Catena-X are used in the TXD.
+Not all components of Catena-X are currently used in the TXD.

 The tutorial is under continuous development.
 The [TXD architecture](#the-tractus-x-data-space-architecture) shows all current and planned components of the TDX.

 ## Components of the Tractus-X Data Space

 ### EDC
-The key component of the Catena-X architecture is the [Eclipse Data Space Connector](https://github.com/eclipse-tractusx/tractusx-edc) (EDC). **This component is used to exchange data between participants**.
+A key component of the Catena-X architecture is the [Eclipse Data Space Connector](https://github.com/eclipse-tractusx/tractusx-edc) (EDC). **This component is used to exchange data between participants**.
 This includes:

 - Provide data to other participants in the data space.
     - connect data sources to the EDC